keera/matrix/readme.md

 ##### Relational

 When I think about ideas, I think about them in context of other ideas.
 I see relationships.
 Therefore, as I'm writing, I'm constantly making connections between ideas.
-My writing tool should allow me to concretely associate a piece of content in my writing with a different writing via hyperlinks as well as group writings under topics.
-Matrix allows me to do both via fast-linking (creates a hyperlink to an existing file with a key combo) and file labeling (tagging).
+Since writing is an extension of my thought, my writing tool should allow me to concretely associate a piece of content in a file with another file (connection) as well as group related files under topics (abstraction).
+Matrix allows me to do both easily using fast-(hyper)linking (creates a hyperlink to an existing file with a short key combo) and file labeling (tagging).

 ##### Stack